mvolkmann/blog/src/htmx.md

 | `htmx.trigger`           | triggers an event on an element                                                     |
 | `htmx.values`            | returns the input values present on a given element such as a `form`                |

+Many of these functions have DOM equivalents that are only slightly more verbose.

+TODO: Which of these are actually useful?

 The `htmx:load` event is dispatched every time a new node is loaded into the DOM by htmx, not just when the page is initially loaded.